Meet The Team

 In 2013 this passion took Kathy’s career in a new direction and she became a Specialist Care Advisor for the PSP association, providing information and support for those living with a rare neurological condition and those who cared for them.
 Her role included informing and educating Health and Social Care professionals to allow them to provide the best service for those in their care.

 Outside of work Kathy is a devoted Nana and dog-mum.
-She loves a challenge and has, to-date, abseiled down the Spinnaker Tower in Portsmouth, trekked the Great Wall of China, worked with elephants in Thailand and with under-privileged children in Cambodia.
-Her next adventure is climbing Kilimanjaro.
-She also likes to run a bit!
+She loves a challenge and has, to-date, abseiled down the Spinnaker Tower in Portsmouth, trekked the Great Wall of China, worked with elephants in Thailand and with under-privileged children in Cambodia, and recently climbed Kilimanjaro.

 Kay Simmonds MCSP HCPC